aqwe6/LearningC/README.md

 # Linguagem-C-Completa-e-Descomplicada-Andr-Banks

-Learning C from this book
+Learning C by this book